 Fecal Egg Counts for Animals

-Several farmers have gotten serious about fecal egg counting after getting trained and have bought their own microscope and supplies to do their own counts on the farm.
-If an animal is doing poorly, that is often the first step they take towards troubleshooting the problem.
-Some farmers choose to only run samples every once in awhile, so in that case will bring their samples to the Extension office to run them.
-Some farmers will bring their samples to a local Veterinarian to analyze.
+Several farmers have gotten serious about fecal egg counting.
+After getting trained, they bought their own microscope and supplies to do their own counts on the farm.
+If an animal is doing poorly, that is often the first step they take toward troubleshooting the problem.
+Alternatively, other farmers choose to only run samples once in awhile, so in that case they bring their samples to the Extension office to count the eggs.
+Yet other farmers take their samples to a local veterinarian to analyze.

-Whichever way you decide to go, fecal egg counts can be very beneficial to your farming management plan.
-You can work with your Veterinarian on threshold limits, so that you know when deworming is needed.
+Whichever way you decide to go, fecal egg counts can benefit your farming management plan.
+You can work with your veterinarian on threshold limits, so that you know when deworming is needed.
 Just a few worm eggs in every sample is normal.
-Parasites like warm, wet weather, so you may need to do fecal egg counts more frequently during this time, but you can check them all year.
-Some supplies that you will need are a microscope that is able to magnify 100 times, a measuring vial or scale, a McMaster slide (preferably with green lines for more visibility), cups, fecasol, a strainer, popsicle sticks, a timer, gloves, and an eye dropper.
+Parasites like warm, wet weather, so you may need to do fecal egg counts more frequently during such conditions, but you can check them all year.
+The supplies that you will need include a microscope that is able to magnify 100 times, a measuring vial or scale, a McMaster slide (preferably with green lines for more visibility), cups, fecasol, a strainer, popsicle sticks, a timer, gloves, and an eye dropper.